littlebizzy/sftp-details/readme.txt

 == Changelog ==

+= 1.0.2 =
+* changed server IP to automatic detection using SERVER_ADDR or fallback to LOCAL_ADDR
+* (but if constant is defined, it will still retain priority)

 = 1.0.1 =
 * changed widget title from sFTP to SFTP
 * commented out the `host` (domain) line for now